-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.
+To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

-- Use the recommended lubricant specified in the pick-up header operator's manual. - Wipe grease fittings with a clean cloth before greasing, to avoid injecting dirt and grit. - Inject grease through fitting with grease gun until grease overflows fitting, except where noted. - Leave excess grease on fitting to keep out dirt. - Replace any loose or broken fittings immediately. - If fitting will not take grease, remove and clean it thoroughly.
+- Use the recommended lubricant specified in the pick-up header operator's manual. - Wipe grease fittings with a clean cloth before greasing, to avoid injecting dirt and grit. - · Inject grease through fitting with grease gun until grease overflows fitting, except where noted. - · Leave excess grease on fitting to keep out dirt. - Replace any loose or broken fittings immediately. - If fitting will not take grease, remove and clean it thoroughly.
 Also clean lubricant passageway.
 Replace fitting if necessary.